Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Introduction

 \item We provide a formal analysis that quantifies the privacy guarantees of Adaptive Tamaraw.
 Specifically, we derive upper bounds on the maximum achievable attack accuracy, independent of the underlying classifier, based on the size and diversity of each anonymity set.

-\item Our experiments show that Adaptive Tamaraw offers flexible tunability, enabling practitioners to adjust the defense parameters to meet specific privacy and efficiency requirements.
-When configured for strong privacy, the defense reduces attack accuracy to well below 30\%.
-In efficiency-focused settings, it achieves substantial reductions in the total overhead, up to 99\% relative to the original Tamaraw.
-The implementation is publicly available at \url{https://anonymous.4open.science/r/Adaptive-Tamaraw-F864}.
+\item Our experiments show that Adaptive Tamaraw offers flexible tunability, enabling practitioners to adjust the defense parameters to meet privacy and efficiency requirements.
+When configured for strong privacy, the defense reduces attack accuracy to below 30\%.
+In efficiency-focused settings, it achieves substantial reductions in the total overhead, up to 99 percentage points relative to the original Tamaraw.
+The implementation is publicly available at \url{https://github.com/khashayarkhaj/Adaptive-Tamaraw}.

 \end{itemize}